bluefroguk1/empire-dump/content/Wiki/Music/Annan Water.md

 ---
+IgnoreLinking: False
+Tags: ['Music', 'Dawn-Music', 'Dawn']
+Title: Annan Water
+aliases: ['Annan_Water']
+draft: False
+revision_date: 2013-08-19 19:14:52+00:00
 revision_id: 21583
-revision_date: 2013-08-19T19:14:52Z
-Tags:
-- Music
-- Dawn-Music
-- Dawn
-draft: false
-Title: Annan Water
-aliases:
-- Annan_Water
 ---

 Trad.
 Tune [http://www.youtube.com/watch?v=joj4BqEfhis here] or [https://www.youtube.com/watch?v=hzo7fADr_50&list=PL1A0D17B0CFE7614E here].
-A pdf of the tune and lyrics can be found [http://www.profounddecisions.co.uk/mediawiki-public/images/4/49/Annan_Water.pdf here] but please learn the tune from the YouTube links first - the pdf is a memory aid and not note-perfect.
+A pdf of the tune and lyrics can be found [http://www.profounddecisions.co.uk/mediawiki-public/images/4/49/[[Annan Water|Annan_Water]].pdf here] but please learn the tune from the YouTube links first - the pdf is a memory aid and not note-perfect.
 Oh [[Annan Water]]'s wondrous deep
 And my love Ann is wondrous comely
 And woe that she should wet her feet